kiwicarolin/kiwicarolin.github.io/index.md

 Ever since encountering AR for the first time, I decided I wanted to be at the forefront of this exciting technology with a huge potential impact on society and the way it brings people closer together.
 I believe the future of AR/VR is built on finding answers to meaningful questions that identify the benefits of AR/VR to create products with impact.

- My goal is to explore future AR/VR applications that delight and inspire in entirely new problem spaces.
-Recently, I have also co-founded a company dedicated to creating meaningful AR/VR experiences [Nisus Development](https://www.nisus.dev/).
+ My goal is to explore future AR/VR applications that delight and inspire in problem spaces that are meaningful and novel – Leveraging the unique advantages of these technologies to radically change current work processes that best support the end-user.

 **[Have a look at some past and ongoing work](./portfolio.html)**